-- Set the development of “socially literate human resources” as one of NEC’s “materiality” themes, which are priority management themes from an ESG perspective.
-We will develop leaders who will inspire teams that can understand and accept different values and cultures and thrash out various ideas to create social value and drive innovation.
+- Set out diverse human resources as one of NEC’s priority management themes from an ESG perspective—materiality—and develop employees who lead teams that are able to understand and accept different values and cultures and thrash out various ideas to create social value and drive innovation

-- Understand unconscious bias correctly and provide equal employment and career opportunities through management, regardless of age, nationality, gender, sexual orientation and gender identity, and physical or mental disability.
+- Understand unconscious bias correctly and provide equal employment and career opportunities through management, regardless of age, nationality, gender, sexual orientation, and gender identity, as well as physical or mental disability

-NEC’s ultimate goal is to “transform its organization structure and culture into one that transforms individual differences into strengths, responds with agility to change, and continues to compete strongly and win.”
+NEC’s ultimate goal is to “transform its organizational structure and culture into one that transforms individual differences into strengths, responds with agility to change, and continues to compete strongly and win.”

 The Diversity Promotion Group was established within the Human Resource Development Division (at the time) in 2013 as a dedicated organization for promoting diversity within NEC.
-To further promote inclusion, which was conventionally a part of promoting diversity, in April 2019 the Diversity & Inclusion Team was set up within the People and Organization Development Division.
+To further promote inclusion, which was conventionally a part of promoting diversity, in 2019 the Inclusion and Diversity Team was set up within the People and Organization Development Division.

-In October 2019, the team members were increased, and the team is now working on various measures such as providing support and promoting understanding for women’s career advancement and active participation, employment of people with disabilities, and sexual minorities (LGBT*1), while building cooperation with related departments.
-The team is also engaged in measures related to smooth onboarding*2 of foreign-national employees and mid-career hires.
-In this way, the team is fostering NEC’s culture by proposing and implementing measures to enable these kinds of diverse internal human resources to make full use of their individuality and uniqueness to work and participate at their full potential.
+The team is now working on various measures, such as providing support and promoting understanding for women’s career advancement and active participation, employment of people with disabilities, and sexual minorities (LGBTQ*1), while building cooperation with related departments.
+The team is also engaged in measures related to smooth onboarding*2 of non-Japanese employees and mid-career hires.
+In this way, we are fostering our in-house culture by proposing and implementing measures to enable these kinds of diverse internal human resources to make full use of their individuality and uniqueness to work and participate at their full potential.

-Moreover, we have established the NEC Group Inclusion & Diversity Promotion Meeting, which is chaired by the corporate officer in charge of human resources and comprises officers in charge of diversity at each company.
+Moreover, we have established the NEC Group I&D Promotion Meeting, which is chaired by the Chief Human Resources Officer (CHRO) and comprises officers in charge of diversity at each company.
 At the meeting, we carry out measures and share best practices for NEC Group companies.

-- *1LGBT stands for lesbian, gay, bisexual and transgender, and is a collective term for sexual minorities.
+- *1LGBTQ stands for lesbian, gay, bisexual, transgender, and questioning or queer and is a collective term for sexual minorities.

 Promotion of Global Recruitment of Human Resources

-To achieve global business expansion, NEC is working to recruit non-Japanese individuals in our research, technology, sales, and corporate administration departments.
-Through these efforts, we strive to increase the quality of our workforce and promote diversity in each department.
-We are also working proactively to recruit employees of overseas subsidiaries to work at NEC Headquarters and to facilitate interactions with these personnel and develop human resources.
+To achieve global business expansion, NEC is working to recruit non-Japanese individuals in its research, technology, sales, and corporate administration departments.
+Through these efforts, we strive to increase the global competence of our workforce and promote diversity in each department.
+We are also working proactively to recruit employees of international subsidiaries to work at NEC Head office and to facilitate interactions with these personnel and develop human resources.
 We are also devoting energy to recruiting international students who newly graduated in Japan.
-In addition, at the Central Research Laboratories, we began hiring directly from overseas universities such as the Indian Institute of Technology.
-In fiscal 2020, we welcomed 17 international students joining as new hires.
+In addition, we are hiring research personnel directly from universities abroad, such as the Indian Institute of Technology and the University of Pennsylvania.
+In fiscal 2021, we welcomed 11 international students joining as new hires.

-NEC Corporation has established a system that enables international students, Japanese students enrolled in overseas universities, and other students studying abroad to join the Company in October instead of April.
+NEC Corporation has established a system that enables international students, Japanese students enrolled in universities abroad, and other students studying abroad to join the Company in October instead of April.
 In March 2020, we opened a prayer room in the Head Office building for employees who need to make religious observances.